A. T. Smith: Early life and education

 Smith grew up in Greenville, South Carolina.
 He received his undergraduate degree as Bachelor of Science in Criminal Justice from the University of South Carolina.
 He received a Master of Science in Criminal Justice from the University of Alabama in 1993 and a Master of Science in Management from the Johns Hopkins University School of Business in 2004.

 Career

 Smith began his law enforcement career at the Greenville County Sheriff's Office as a dispatcher in 1978.
-During his eight years in the Sheriff's Office he also served as Uniformed Deputy, Sargeant and Lieutenant.
+During his eight years in the Sheriff's Office he also served as Uniformed Deputy, Sergeant and Lieutenant.
 His work with the United States Secret Service started in 1986, rising through the ranks until becoming Assistant Director of the Office of Investigations, where he oversaw criminal investigations and developed investigative policies.
 At this time, he had served the Secret Service for 25 years.

 After former deputy Keith L. Prewitt retired, Smith was appointed Deputy Director by then-Director Mark J. Sullivan.
 Sullivan cited his "well-deserved reputation as a focused and consummate professional" and his leadership abilities both within the Secret Service and with its partners.

 Smith was succeeded by Craig Magaw in March 2015.